The Swivle REST API allows you to customize and integrate applications with Swivle. Some examples of what you can do with the API are:

 To be able to use the API, you first need to authenticate.
 This works by exchanging your API key for an authentication token.
 That token then needs to be included as a header in all the subsequent API calls that you make.

-If you have a Swivle API subscription, you will receive API key.
-This API key allows full access to all the assets and other data in your tenant.
+If you have a Swivle API subscription, you will have an API key.
+This API key allows full access to all the files and data in your tenant.

 You can find your API key on the API page in the Management Console.

 Your API key is like a password.
 Make sure you handle it with care.
 Keep it private, do not publish it anywhere public like on a web page and do not commit it to a source-control system.
-Because your API-key must remain private, it can only be used for server-to-server integrations.
-Do not use it in client-side browser code, since that would expose your API-key.
+Because your API key must remain private, it can only be used for server-to-server integrations.
+Do not use it in client-side browser code, because that would expose your API key.

 This will return:

 Next, you need to pass the auth-token as Authorization header in subsequent API calls:

 Each auth-token is only valid for a limited time, typically 30 minutes.
 After that time you will receive a 401 response when making any API calls.
 Make sure you request a new auth-token using your API key at that point or even better: before your auth-token expires.